morfioce/basic-python3/README.md

 # basic-python3
-A collection of beginner python3 exercises
+A collection of beginner python3 exercises.
+The exercises are collected from various resources around the web.
+If you are serious about learning python 3 then you probably will find this collection very helpful.

+I appreciate any suggestion to improve this repository  .  :smiley:

 # How to do the exercises